PsycorAI/neuro/README.md

-# PsycorNeuro — a genuinely spiking, Hebbian language model
+# PsycorNeuro: a genuinely spiking, Hebbian language model

 A language model built on three biologically-grounded mechanisms — with tests that prove each one is load-bearing, not just decorative: